edwardcapriolo/modus/README.md

 Building
 ======
-You will need https://github.com/edwardcapriolo/etcdcpp as modus uses this. curl and simplejson are other dependencies.
+You will need https://github.com/edwardcapriolo/etcdcpp checked out at the same folder level as modus. curl and simplejson are other dependencies.

 Guild reporter
 ======